Find Cheap Auto Insurance Quotes in Your Area

 - Collision Insurance pays for the cost of repairs or replacements to your car when it is involved in an accident with another vehicle or a stationary object.
 Note that insurers generally require you to have comprehensive coverage in place before adding collision.

 - Comprehensive Insurance covers damages to your vehicle not caused by a collision.
 Incidents include theft, vandalism, fire, falling objects, severe storms and natural disasters, hitting an animal, and acts of God or nature that are typically out of your control when driving.
 You’re typically reimbursed the ACV amount minus your deductible if your vehicle needs to be replaced.

-- Rental Car Insurance is an optional coverage that helps pay for the cost of a rental vehicle while your auto is being fixed.
-Often, there’s a per-accident, per-day, and maximum days limit (such as $600 per accident, $20 per day, and 30 days maximum) for this coverage, which can cost less than $10 per month.
+- Rental Car Insurance is an optional coverage that helps pay for the cost of a rental vehicle while your car is being fixed.
+Often, there’s a per-accident, per-day, and maximum days limit (such as $600 per accident, $20 per day, and 30 days maximum) for this coverage, which can cost less than $10 per day.

-Having both comprehensive and collision is considered “full coverage”.
-Whether they're worthwhile comes down to the value of your car.
-If it's new, it's more worth it to get these because the value you stand to lose is higher if your car gets totaled.
-As we mentioned, insurers pay out cash value of the car after depreciation gets factored in, so a new car will have a higher value that makes more sense to get covered.
+Having both comprehensive and collision is considered "full coverage".
+Whether they're worthwhile for you depends on the value of your car.
+If you have a newer model, it's worthwhile to get full coverage because the value you stand to lose is higher if your car gets totaled.

-Note that this is different from liability insurance, which covers damages to another person’s car or property as well as bodily injury resulting from an accident you caused.
+These coverages are all different from liability insurance, which covers damages to another person’s car or property, as well as bodily injuries, that result from an accident you caused.
 Drivers in every state are required by law to have this coverage, although minimum mandated limits will vary.

-Following a car-damaging event, experts strongly recommend immediately contacting:
+Following a car-damaging event, you should immediately contact the following authorities: